berkaykarlik/Chip8py/README.md

 * Run this command from the root (top level) of this repo:
 `python main.py path_to_ROM_file`

+* Roms under ``./roms` are tested and works... well mostly.

-* if you clonned the repo recursively, as described in installation steps, roms are under: `roms\chip8Archive\roms`
+* if you clonned the repo recursively, as described in installation steps, There are roms from the archieve under: `roms\chip8Archive\roms`.
+However most of them won't work.
+I'm not sure why.
+They might be written for other chip8 versions.

 ### Keys
 Every game has different set of controls, I mapped the 16 buttons to the keys in table below.